-Applications must identify key personnel who will be the Principal Investigator/Project Director

-(PI/PD) and Authorized Organizational Representative for the project.
+Applications must identify key personnel who will be the Principal Investigator/Project Director (PI/PD) and Authorized Organizational Representative (AOR) for the project.
 Responsibilities for monitoring progress and maintaining oversight of program reporting, staff, and partners must be assigned to one of these two positions, and the separation of these duties must be identified.
 In addition, the AOR will have official signing responsibility for the grant.
-(See Definitions in Appendix A. for PI/PD and AOR.)
+(See Definitions in Appendix A for PI/PD, and AOR).
 The AOR and PI/PD cannot be the same person.

-If a permanent PI/PD or AOR is unknown, the applicant must identify who will take on these roles until the position is filled and demonstrate that the temporary candidate(s) are available to commit the time necessary for project implementation.
+If a permanent PI/PD or AOR is unknown, the applicant must identify who will take on these roles until the position is filled, and demonstrate that the temporary candidate(s) is available to commit the time necessary for project implementation.
 The applicant also must provide a timeline and plan for filling both roles with permanent personnel.
 If, during the course of the project, there is a change of personnel for the PI/PD and/or AOR, the applicant must notify ANA of the change as soon as possible.

-A detailed project staffing plan should be included that identifies staff responsibilities and project personnel, with sufficient qualifications to fulfill those responsibilities (for example, required licensing, professional experience, subject matter expertise, etc.).
+A detailed project staffing plan must be included that identifies staff responsibilities and project personnel, with sufficient qualifications to fulfill those responsibilities.
 Organizations that are selected for funding are required to comply with applicable tribal, state, and federal financial policies and procedures that include proper checks and balances when authorizing expenditures and drawing down grant funds.
-The staffing plan should address these requirements and plan for financial management and the staff's time and qualifications for implementing activities described in the outcome tracking strategy.
+The staffing plan should address these requirements, the plan for financial management, and the staff's time and qualifications for implementing the activities.

-If new staff members are to be hired, applicants should describe the recruitment and hiring process.
-Common challenges include such things as identification and retention of qualified staff, policies and procedures that delay hiring, etc. Applicants must describe accessibility of potential candidates and include contingency plans to describe how the project will progress until vacant positions are filled.
+If new staff members are to be hired, applicants must describe the recruitment and hiring process.
+Common challenges include such things as, identification and retention of staff, policies and procedures that delay hiring, etc. Applicants must describe accessibility of potential candidates and include contingency plans to describe how the project will progress until vacant positions are filled.

-Applicants must also demonstrate qualifications for key partnerships and consultants that are critical to the implementation of project activities.
-Through impact evaluations, ANA has identified that the most successful projects either maintain firm commitments and involvement from key partnerships or include contingency plans for a lack of commitment and involvement.
-Therefore, if partnerships are proposed, applicants must describe the role of the partner organization and staff, including relevant expertise and experience, as well as clear roles and responsibilities for project implementation.
+If partnerships, consultants, and/or contractors are proposed, applicants must describe the role of the partner organization and staff, including relevant expertise and experience, as well as clear roles and responsibilities for project implementation.
 If formal agreements have not been established at the time of application, the applicant must describe plans to finalize partnership agreements, including firm commitments and contingency plans for these partners.

 The applicant must describe how financial management and compliance accountability will be managed.
-For partnerships, the applicant should describe how communication and responsibilities will be implemented, what qualifications are needed and how partnerships will be maintained.
+For partnerships, the applicant should describe how communication and responsibilities will be implemented, what qualifications are needed, and how partnerships will be maintained.